FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/Linux/Installation.md

 ---
-status: ood
+status: current
 ---

 # FreeTAK Server Installation
-This guide will walk you through installing FreeTAKServer 2.0
+This guide will walk you through installing FreeTAKServer 2.1

 ## 0. Document Goals